Odor, Yankees rally in 8th, end Boston’s 4-game win streak

 TRAINER’S ROOM

-Yankees: Manager Aaron Boone hopes that C Gary Sánchez, who left Friday’s game with mid-back spasms, will be back in the lineup Sunday.
+Yankees: Boone hopes that C Gary Sánchez, who left Friday’s game with mid-back spasms, will be back in the lineup Sunday.
 Boone said he was getting treatments and doing “a little better.” … RHP Luis Severino threw 38 pitches off the mound Saturday.
 The club will decide if he’ll throw a simulated game or make a rehab start in the next few days. … Boone also said 3B Gio Urshela (COVID-19 IL) could be activated Sunday. … OF Aaron Judge and C Kyle Higashioka, both on COVID-19 IL, are expected to join the team in Boston on Sunday and fly for the series on the road against Tampa Bay.

-Red Sox: Manager Alex Cora said LHP Eduardo Rodriguez, who left his start Friday in the second inning with migraine symptoms, “was feeling better” after exchanging texts with him.
+Red Sox: Cora said LHP Eduardo Rodriguez, who left his start Friday in the second inning with migraine symptoms, “was feeling better” after exchanging texts with him.
 Cora doesn’t think it’ll land him on the injured list. … LHP Chris Sale, working back from Tommy John surgery, is slated to make his second rehab start for Double-A Portland on Sunday.
 He went 3 2/3 hitless innings, hitting 98 mph with the Sea Dogs on Tuesday.

 UP NEXT